craigfouts/ant-farm/README.md

-Ant Farm - Experiments with Self-Organizing Systems
+Terrarium - Experiments with Self-Organizing Systems
 ===================================================
 A compilation of my experiments with self-organizing systems and emergent behavior.
 Current methods include a Brownian motion algorithm, a Vicsek active matter model, and a branching annihilating random walk.
 Also a test bed for RunTime, a framework for building real-time interactive environments within Jupyter notebooks.